 (a) Discussion of currently available computational methods to identify noncoding driver mutations from whole-genome sequencing data, for example, FunSeq 6, CADD 34 and GWAVA 35.
 We will also depict these in a Table with associated website links.

-7) Experimental approaches to understand the functional effects of noncoding mutations. [[Mark R.: should we add something else here ?]]
+7) Experimental approaches to understand the functional effects of noncoding mutations

 Finally, we will discuss experimental ways to test which noncoding mutations have functional effects (e.g. genome editing using CRISPR, luciferase reporter assays, high-throughput assays, etc).
 We will also discuss the scale and cost of all the techniques and summarize them in a Table.